 Do patients need to make appointments to see the nurse?

-No. Patients are seen on a first-come, first-seen basis.
+No. Patients are seen on a first-come, first-serve basis.

 What happens if the nurse refers me to a GP?